 Daily structure and free time

 During rehab itself, you should also expect a solid everyday schedule as well as recreational free time.
-In rehab of all kinds, both are necessary; structure is needed to promote discipline and wellbeing, as well as enhance recovery outcomes, and free time allows the individual to grow and thrive on their own.
+In rehab of all kinds, both are necessary; structure is needed to promote discipline and well-being, as well as enhance recovery outcomes, and free time allows the individual to grow and thrive on their own.

 The exact everyday structure you follow may vary quite significantly, of course.
 It will depend on factors like your exact program progress and unique needs, and on your providers’ settings and amenities.
 Still, the following should outline the typical day in alcohol rehab in Edison NJ:

 - You may then have some time off until lunch, after which you may continue therapy.
 If the prior sessions were group ones, these will likely be individual ones and focus on behavioral therapy.
-Afterwards, you will typically get some more free time to rest, reflect on your sessions, or engage in recreational therapy.
+Afterward, you will typically get some more free time to rest, reflect on your sessions, or engage in recreational therapy.

 - After your afternoon break, and typically after dinner, you may have the option of another brief group session.
 In alcohol rehab, those tend to be ones based on the “12 Steps” of Alcoholics Anonymous (AA).
-After that you may get more time off, and should then expect bedtime at a reasonable hour.
+After that, you may get more time off, and should then expect bedtime at a reasonable hour.

 And finally, regardless of your everyday activities, you should also expect a wealth of therapeutic activities.
-Most treatment providers understand the need for such therapeutic approaches, and offer an array of them to best facilitate recovery.
+Most treatment providers understand the need for such therapeutic approaches and offer an array of them to best facilitate recovery.

 Such activities during alcohol rehab in Edison NJ can include: